Fooling the primate brain with minimal, targeted image manipulation: Quantification and statistics

+where $x'$ and $x$ are a pair of images, and $i,j$ index $N$ total pixels.
+All images were standardized to be $N=224\times224$ pixels one-channel images with pixel value in the range 0--255.
+At this image size, MSE is related to $l_2$ (pixel value range 0--1) as

-Attack success was quantified using linear Support Vector Machines (SVMs).
-Each SVM was trained to categorize the images (two-way categorization) based on the corresponding neuronal responses.
-For example, in monkey→human attack, the SVM was trained to classify each image as either a monkey face or a human face.
-Each SVM was trained on 80\% of clean images.
-Then, the trained SVM was used to classify the remaining 20\% of clean images, attack images, and control images.
-Attack success rate was calculated as the percentage of images that were classified as the target category.
+\paragraph{Quantifying neuron- and behavior-level deception success} Neuron-level deception success was quantified using linear Support Vector Machines (SVMs) separately for each experimental session.
+SVM fitting was carried out using the Python package `scikit-learn'~\citep{pedregosa2011scikit}.
+SVMs were trained to categorize clean images (two-way categorization) based on the corresponding neuronal responses.
+For example, in monkey→human perceptual change direction, the SVM was trained to classify each image as either a monkey face or a human face.
+We trained SVMs with balanced samples for 250 train-validation splits, leaving two images out in each split (one from each class).
+Moreover, we trained both linear and radial-basis function (RBF) SVMs, resulting in 500 classifiers per experimental session.
+The trained SVM was used to classify the held-out clean images, deceptive images, and control images.
+Perceptual shift success for each image was the fraction of classifiers that classified that image as the target class, a value that was between 0--1 but usually close to either 0 or 1.
+This value was further averaged across sessions and across 2 monkeys.

-\paragraph{Behavior-level attack experiments in monkeys} Monkeys B and O were trained on a touchscreen to categorize human and monkey faces (Figure~\ref{fig:overview}B, right column).
-Each image was presented for 1000 ms, after which two choice buttons were presented (left button: human face; right button: monkey face).
-The monkey had to make a choice within 4500 ms (actual reaction times were much shorter, on average 700 ms for both monkeys) and was rewarded for making the correct choice.
-Both monkeys reached high performance after training (\textgreater 95\%).
-During testing, adversarial images were randomly intermixed with clean images and occurred with a low probability (5\%) to minimize alternative strategies; reward was given for a correct choice on clean images and randomly (50\% of the time) regardless of choice for adversarial images.

-\paragraph{Behavior-level attack experiments in humans} Subjects on Amazon Mechanical Turk were invited to perform a two-way image categorization task.
-Subjects were instructed to determine whether each image is a human face or a monkey face.
-To answer, subjects pressed the left arrow key for human face and the right array key for monkey face.
-Each image was presented for 1000 ms. No feedback was provided.
-Subjects performed with generally high accuracy (on clean images).
-We selected subjects with \textgreater 95\% accuracy to include in further analyses.
-Adversarial images were randomly intermixed with clean images and occurred with a low probability (5\%) to minimize alternative strategies.

-\paragraph{Statistics} In neuron-level attack, 500 random splits of clean images were used to fit 500 SVMs.
-Mean success rate was the average over 500 SVMs and images in one category.
-Standard error of the mean was calculated across 100,000 bootstrap sample means, where each bootstrap was sampled with replacement over SVMs and over images within a category.